 Public Authorities may not charge for access to registers or lists of environmental information or for the examination of such information in situ.

 - if an applicant requires hard copies there may be a fee of €0.04 per sheet

 - depending on the volume of information contained in the request a charge of €10.16 applies to the provision of information on CD-ROM;

 - there is no charge for applying for an internal review.

 AIE Regulations do provide that a fee of €50 must be charged for an appeal to the Commissioner for Environmental Information.
 Provision is made for a reduced appeal fee of €15 for medical card holders and their dependents and also for people who are not party to the original request but who are appealing the decision to release information as they believe it affects them.

-2015 - Dún Laoghaire-Rathdown County Council received a total of 9 AIE requests in 2015 of which 4 were granted and 5 were refused as the Council did not hold the information requested.
-There was no request for an Internal Review.
+2015 - A total of 9 AIE requests were received in 2015 a total, 4 of which were granted and the other 5 were refused as the Council did not hold the information requested.

 For further information on Access to Information on the Environment, please see http://www.environ.ie/environment/access-information-environment/access-information-environment and for further information on the Commissioner’s Office, please see www.ocei.gov.ie.